SeiryuZ/HemeWeb/proposal/README.md

   In developing the proposed web application, I will need to make comparison the available technologies.
 For instance, what containerization technology to choose.
 To choose the appropriate tools, I will have to adhere to the criteria set on previous section.
 In addition to that, I will add few other criteria such as developer familiarity, features available, and ease of usage of the tools.
 Based on these combined criteria, I will finally select the appropriate tools to be used on the project.
 To make sure that this choices is appropriate, I have been and will continue to read about the subject.
 Also, I will discuss the proposed method with my peers and supervisors to gather feedback.

 The HemeWeb development will take most of the time during the project execution period.
+It will consists of preparation for HemeWEb development and the devlopment itself.
+For the preparation, I have alloted a considerable duration to make sure I get it right.
+The preparation involve mostly about configuring HemeLB core clusters that will be used by HemeWeb.
+Then, HemeWeb will be developed after the preparation is done.
 I will divide the HemeWeb development time into 3 possible iterations which reflects a deliverable prototype at each steps.
 The first one focus on the HemeLB simulation part, second on geometry generation, and lastly the post-processing or domain definition